4. Find the Big Idea

-The Big Idea for us is several paragraph main ideas combined to make one conclusion of the entire passages.
-So, a main idea of an individual paragraph might be a premise (something assumed to be true) for the conclusion (something the author is grasping at facts and persuasion to prove).
+The Big Idea is derived from the main ideas of the paragraphs.
+So, a minor main idea of an individual paragraph might be a premise (something assumed to be true) for the Big Idea conclusion (something the author is grasping at facts and persuasion to prove).
 You have to be able to distinguish many minor ideas from the Big Idea.

 We use Big Idea just to differentiate paragraph main ideas from passage-wide Big Ideas.
 However, everywhere else and on the LSAT, main idea will typically refer to the passage.

 In nearly all LSAT passages, the author will make an argument of some form.
-Don’t expect the main point of a passage to be a detail issue like “World War I was fought from 1914 to 1918.”
-Instead, it’s more likely to be “World War I was extended by Britain’s needless and poorly executed intervention.”
+Don’t expect the Big Idea of a passage to be a detail issue like “World War I was fought from 1914 to 1918.”
+Instead, it’s going to be a subjective argument (often controversial) like “World War I was extended by Britain’s needless and poorly executed intervention.”